Inside HP Victus 16 (16-e0000) – disassembly and upgrade options

 As for the cooling, there are two heat pipes cooling both the CPU and the GPU.
 Additionally, there are two heat spreaders, taking care of the VRMs and the graphics memory.

 Today we mark the beginning of a new era for HP and their gaming department.
 This is because we are going to review the brand new HP Victus 16 (16-e0000).
 In Latin, the word "victus" means "nourishment" or "way of life".
 Not that we know Latin, we just trust our friend Googlius Caesar.
 Nevertheless, the latest gaming notebook from HP is seemingly trying to benefit from the gap between the marque's Omen and Pavilion Gaming subbrands.
-Additionally, it is capitalizing on the 16-inch trend, which s[...]Read the full review
+Additionally, it is capitalizing on the 16-inch trend, which sooner or later is going to make the 15.6-inch standard obsolete.
+Interestingly, in order to get t[...]

 - Up to 64GB of RAM in dual-channel mode + dual M.2 support